-You Get What You Pay/Charge For
+You Get What You Pay and Charge For

-This disincentivises the writer too, and the process becomes an endless, self-perpetuating downward spiral.
-While the idea of cutting corners in the creative and marketing areas of a business is sadly nothing new, it doesn't mean that it is right.
+This disincentivises the creative professional too, and the process becomes an endless, self-perpetuating downward spiral.
+While the idea of cutting corners, especially in the marketing areas of a business is sadly nothing new, it doesn't mean that it's right.

-In a world where creativity and innovation are the final frontiers for differentiation, too many clients and copywriters don't truly appreciate this, and what results is a squabbling over the justification of value for services, produced by a culture of inflated price-sensitivity.
+In a world where creativity and innovation are the final frontiers of differentiation, too many clients and copywriters don't truly appreciate this, and what results is a squabbling over the justification of value for services, produced by a culture of inflated price-sensitivity.

 The Time Quality Takes

-While the onus is on the copywriter to quote correctly to the brief and then fulfil the project, we can often be tempted to underquote just so that the client doesn't panic when we present it to them.
+While the onus is on the copywriter or creative service provider to quote correctly to the brief and then fulfil the project, we can often be tempted to under-quote just so that the client doesn't panic when we present it to them.